DataDog/hiring-engineers/answers.md

 See snapshot for custom metric scoped over my host:

-See Snapshot for MySQL metric with th anomaly functino applied:
+See Snapshot for MySQL metric with th anomaly function applied:

 See snapshot for custom metric with the rollup functino applied for one hour buckets: